-Winter can be the most challenging time of the year.
-Frigid winds, ice, slush and bone chilling water will test even the hardiest steelheader.
+Winter steelheading can be very challenging.
+Frigid winds, ice, slush and bone chilling waters will test even the hardiest steelheader.
 But it's the individual who is willing to subject themselves to those bitter elements are the ones that will find success.
 When the cold weather hits, the number of people on the rivers drop and the winter steelheader can find unfished waters with relative ease, even on the Rocky or the Chagrin.

 The weather isn't for the faint of heart and the majority of anglers often wait for warmer weather.
 I relish the winter months and I remember past trips of driving out east in squalls that swallowed the truck in front of me.
 Walking in fresh snow through the woods.
 Ignoring the throbbing pain in my feet as I've been standing in the water for too long.
 I've seen people walking along the Rocky River stare at me with disbelief as I'm standing in a freezing cold river.
 They often ask what are you fishing for?
 Or aren't you worried of hypothermia?
 I tell them and some admire my passion and dedication.
 Others think I'm crazy.